WD-40 brand shows the power of pack innovation

 –> Don’t always press the new product button when thinking about how to innovate on your brand.
 Look long and hard at your product or service to see how you could upgrade it or find new ways of delivering it through packaging innovation.

 Smart Straw and EZ Reach were challenging to design and produce.
 The upside of this is that they are also hard to copy.
 And so far, several years after launch, no other brand has launched a me-to version of either pack format.
 This creates valuable distinctiveness for the WD-40 brand which is immediately obvious on shelf.

 -> If you are working on pack innovation, how can you make it as distinctive as possible?
 And what are the barriers to copying that will allow you to have a competitive advantage, at least off a few years (patents, unique production process etc.)?

 4. Penetration AND Premiumisation

-Both WD40 pack innovations have delivered a ‘double whammy’ of business benefits.
+Both WD-40 brand pack innovations have delivered a ‘double whammy’ of business benefits.
 First, these new formats have helped drive the penetration that is crucial for share growth.
-And because they deliver genuine added value to the consumer, Smart Straw and EZ Reach each also support a significant premium price versus standard WD40.
+And because they deliver genuine added value to the consumer, Smart Straw and EZ Reach each also support a significant premium price versus the standard WD-40 brand.
 This helps the brand’s bottom line: even though there is inevitably some ‘cannibalisation’ of standard product sales, the effect is to enhance overall profitability.
 It also means that retail customers are getting more cash out of the shelf when they stock the new formats.

 -> Is your new pack or product innovation adding enough value for consumers to support a premium price versus the standard offering?
 If not, ask some hard question about how innovative the new launch really is.

-In conclusion, WD40 shows how packaging innovation can be a truly potent way to grow the core brand and business, reinforcing and refreshing what made your brand famous.
+In conclusion, the WD-40 brand shows how packaging innovation can be a truly potent way to grow the core brand and business, reinforcing and refreshing what made your brand famous.